arogi/circuit-web/README.md

 *Limits*

 * None, actually.
 Via Docker, the whole thing is running on your hardware, so you can add as many points as you can stand.
 On our individual laptops, 100 points loads immediately; 500 takes about xxx seconds, and 5000 takes xxx seconds.

+* Arogi Circuit is free and open source.
+Arogi code is under the Apache 2.0 License.
+We use a smattering of other open source libraries too, and you will find credits to them in the code-- particular thanks to Google, Mapzen, and Leaflet.

+Enjoy!